-- Communal amenity areas - Lighting in communal areas - Communal stairs, paths, ramps and drives built by the Local Authorities - Maintenance (not cleaning) of gutters and downpipes, - Replacing external doors and frames and weatherboards, where needed and identified by the county council. - Replacing window frames and sashes where needed and identified by the county council. - Replacement of fences where necessary and identified by the local authority
+- Communal amenity areas. - Lighting in communal areas. - Communal stairs, paths, ramps and drives built by the Local Authorities. - Maintenance (not cleaning) of gutters and downpipes.
+If structural repairs are needed due to lack of cleaning of gutters you the tenant will be responsible for the repair costs. - Replacing external doors and frames and weatherboards, where needed and identified by the County Council. - Replacing window frames and sashes where needed and identified by the County Council. - Replacement of fences where necessary and identified by the local authority.